RS Components adds intelligent, thermal imaging Access Control System to its RS PRO range

 Powerful software tools enable the device to be used for health screening and facial recognition.
 The device has a face recognition library of 50,000 and the ability to store up to 100,000 identification records.

 The RS PRO Access Control System is competitively priced and comes with a three-year warranty as part of the RS PRO Seal of Approval, an assurance that products are tested for quality, durability and consistency.
-It is shipping now from RS in the Philippines.
+It is shipping now from RS in Singapore.